danelynnn/quiz-1/README.md

 =====================================================
 ```

-State can be accessed through the state variable, because I couldn't be fucked to make an accessor (sprint 2, trust):
+~~State can be accessed through the state variable, because I couldn't be fucked to make an accessor (sprint 2, trust):~~

+State can now be accessed through an accessor!

 ```
 > ...